rohitsachdeva27/NOTES-FOR-HTML-CSS-JS-ANGULAR/Angular-notes.md

     Typescript code -----ts compiler ----> javascript code

+---

-### Typescript Language and how it is different from javascript ?
+### Question:  Typescript Language and how it is different from javascript ?

 - Features